Codecademy/docs/content/swiftui/concepts/animation/animation.md

 ![This is a gif that shows the effect of Implicit animation on the view.](https://raw.githubusercontent.com/Codecademy/docs/main/media/Implicit-Animation-SwiftUI.gif)

-This is a very simple animation, where the background and the text of the button changes depending on the value of the `isanimation` variable, when we press the button the `isanimation` changes which active the implicit animation which leads to changing the text and the backgroung of the button in a very smooth way (try to remove animation to see the difference).
-As the name implies, SwiftUI creates and manages implicit animations whenever specific situations or user interface state changes take place, which means developers doesn't have full control over them and this takes us to the second type of animation Explicit animation where developers have full control over them.
+In this simple animation, the background and the text of the button change depending on the value of the `isanimation` variable.
+When we press the button, the `isanimation` changes which activate the implicit animation and smoothly change the button's text and background (try to remove the animation to see the difference).
+As the name implies, SwiftUI creates and manages implicit animations whenever specific situations or user interface state changes take place, which means developers don't have full control over them.

 ## Explicit Animation using withAnimation(_:_:)